SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Both are good midrange hotels with good central locations.
+I think both are good midrange hotels with central locations.
 Amazon Hotel on a busier street and 10-minutes closer to Acropolis and other sites in Plaka.
 Athens4 down a small side street.
 But otherwise not a huge difference.

 2. Hotel Photos